The Mammoth Book of Victorian & Edwardian Ghost Stories

 The Mammoth Book of Victorian & Edwardian Ghost Stories is a story anthology edited by Richard Dalby and published by Robinson Publishing.

 Plot summary

 The Mammoth Book of Victorian & Edwardian Ghost Stories is an anthology of 43 tales from the Victorian and Edwardian eras.

 Reception

 Bob Barker reviewed The Mammoth Book of Victorian & Edwardian Ghost Stories for Arcane magazine, rating it a 7 out of 10 overall.
 Barker comments that "Disappointingly few of the 43 tales have a sense of fun, but then these were people busy with marital rape and fitting small boys in chimneys.
-I'd have liked to have seen it stretch a little but you can't faults its style, and the editor's notes brief and sharp.
+I'd have liked to have seen it stretch a little but you can't fault its style, and the editor's notes are brief and sharp.
 A splendid read."